plotly/orca/CONTRIBUTING.md

 ### Nomenclature for IPC callbacks

-Image exporter is a heavy user of Electron's IPC (inter-process-communication) which is in turn callback heavy.
+Image exporter is a heavy user of Electron's IPC (inter-process-communication) which in turn is callback heavy.
 To help us stay out of _callback hell_, we use the following terms to designates callbacks:

-- At the end of the data-parse callback, we call the component module `parse` method as `parse(body, componentOpts, sendToRenderer)` where `sendToRenderer` is callback.
+- At the end of the data-parse callback, we call the component module `parse` method as `parse(body, componentOpts, sendToRenderer)` where `sendToRenderer` is a callback.
-- `sendToRenderer` is the callback that transfers info from the main to the renderer process as `sendToRenderer(errorCode, parseInfo)`.
+- `sendToRenderer` transfers info from the main to the renderer process as `sendToRenderer(errorCode, parseInfo)`.
 - In the renderer process we then call the component module `render` method as `render(info, componentOpts, sendToMain)` where `sendToMain` is a callback.